aliveGUY/conference/README.md

 # Conference project

+**This project is my attempt on recreating main site for CC Global Summit 2015**

 # [VIDEO OF PROJECT](https://www.loom.com/share/e425f3beaefa410f864eefb99f1f5e69)

 ## Acknowledgements

-**this project was inspired by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+**This project was inspired by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 I thank her for her work and talent.
 You can visit [her profile](https://www.behance.net/adagio07) to get inspired as well.**